Gouda Cheese vs Wensleydale Cheese

 Gouda Cheese has a moisture content of reduced by scalding.
 Gouda's texture can be described as "varies".
 Wensleydale's texture can be described as "firm and crumbly".

-Gouda Cheese has a sweet to nutty flavor.
-Wensleydale Cheese has a fresh, lemony tang flavor.
+Gouda Cheese has a sweet to nutty taste.
+Wensleydale Cheese has a fresh, lemony tang taste.

 Appearance and Aging